grange85/ahfow-www/_posts/2016/2016-05-11-terry-tolkin-kickstarter-campaign-america-on-a-thousand-dollars-a-day.md

 tags: []
 ---
 {% ahfowimage "http://media.fullofwishes.co.uk/02-luna/show_assets/2016-05-05/2016-05-05-terry-tolkin-luna-austin-joakim.jpg" "Terry Tolkin introducing Luna in Austin (Photo: Joakim)" %}
-<p class="lead">Terry Tolkin is the A&amp;R man who signed Luna to Elektra and anyone who's encountered him on Facebook knows that he has a hatful of amazing stories about the music industry that would make an amazing book.</p>
+<p class="lead">Terry Tolkin is the A&R man who signed Luna to Elektra and anyone who's encountered him on Facebook knows that he has a hatful of amazing stories about the music industry that would make an amazing book.</p>

 <div class="bg-info">
 <p><strong>UPDATE:</strong>Terry has now updated his Kickstarter with an affordable option for those of us who aren't as rich as the rock stars!
 It now has a $25 starting pledge ... and this is a book that's needing to be written...</p>